bguesman/docsify-test/docs/editor/blocks/procedural_cloud_plane_block.md

     </div>
 </div>

-Adding this block to your scene will create a cloud plane whose density field is controlled by a combination of procedural noises and, optionally, static textures.
+Adding this component to your scene will create a cloud plane whose density field is controlled by a combination of procedural noises and, optionally, static textures.

 <!---------------------------------------------------------------------------------------->
 <!---------------------------------------- PRESETS --------------------------------------->